Code of Ethics for IAJ Investigators

 13.2 Consequences

-Depending on the nature and severity of the violation, consequences may include written counseling, suspension from active assignment, recusal from a specific matter, withdrawal of designation as an IAJ investigator, and notification to relevant professional bodies where applicable.
+Depending on the nature and severity of the violation, consequences may include written counseling, suspension from active assignment, recusal from a specific matter, and withdrawal of designation as an IAJ investigator.
+Where the investigator holds professional licensure (medical, psychological, legal, or other licensure under whose authority the investigator performed work for the IAJ), the IAJ may additionally notify the relevant licensing body.
+Withdrawal of designation applies to all investigators regardless of licensure; licensing-body notification is available only against investigators who hold the relevant licensure.

 13.3 Record Preservation